 Unauthorised filling of land

-Generally the filling of land (with soil or other materials) requires a development application to be lodged with Council in accordance with the Newcastle LEP.
+Generally the filling of land (with soil or other materials) requires a development application to be lodged with Council in accordance with the Newcastle Local Environment Plan.

-You may face fines (or legal action) and clean up costs if you are involved in the illegal filling of land.
+You may face fines, legal action and clean up costs if you are involved in the illegal filling of land.

 Many people inadvertently contaminate land by allowing fill to be placed without first lodging a development application and by not by not taking appropriate measures to ensure the fill is uncontaminated.

-All fill imported onto a site must be suitably validated for the proposed land use to ensure it will not adversely impact the site (or nearby sites) as a result of contamination in accordance with appropriate NSW EPA guidelines.
+All fill imported onto a site must be suitably validated for the proposed land use to ensure it will not adversely impact the site (or nearby sites) as a result of contamination in accordance with appropriate NSW Environment Protection Authority guidelines.